Imaging for Osteoarthritis: An Overview

 Standard X-rays of the hip

 • The standard, conventional radiographic views obtained when a patient has hip pain from osteoarthritis are the anteroposterior (front-to-back) and lateral (outer side) view.
-At Hospital for Special Surgery, a view of the pelvis is usually ordered as part of the initial examination to visualize other potential sources of hip pain, such as the low back or sacroiliac joints.
+A view of the pelvis is usually ordered at HSS as part of the initial examination to visualize other potential sources of hip pain, such as the low back or sacroiliac joints.

-• Positioning for these views is very specific, as reproducibility is invaluable to follow progression of the condition, response to treatment and/or for preoperative planning.
+• Positioning for these views is very specific, as reproducibility is needed to follow progression of the condition, response to treatment and/or for preoperative planning.

 Additional, optional X-rays of the hip

-Optional radiographs are obtained fairly routinely by HSS joint replacement surgeons.
+Optional radiographs are obtained routinely by HSS joint replacement surgeons.
 They include the Lowenstein lateral, cross-table lateral, false-profile and elongated femoral neck views.
-All of these help to identify the precise site where early joint space narrowing/or bony changes occur and are either responsible for, or secondary to, osteoarthritis.
+All of these views help to identify the precise site of osteoarthritis.

-• Typically, joint space narrowing is focal in the superolateral direction, apical (up and into the pelvis) or medial (into the center of the midline).
+• Joint space narrowing is focal in the superolateral direction, apical (up and into the pelvis) or medial (into the center of the midline).

 • Osteophytes (bone spurs) form opposite to the direction of cartilage loss and joint space narrowing.
 The osteophytes form in an attempt to stabilize the joints and compensate for the cartilage loss and narrowed joint space.